Skip to main content

 How to prioritise these fixes

 Not all 8 areas need fixing equally.
 Headline Clarity and Conversion Flow have the highest revenue impact — fix these first.
 Trust Signals and CTA Effectiveness are high-impact and low-effort.
-Speed and Mobile only need attention if they're clearly broken.
+Speed and Mobile only need attention if they are clearly broken (use Google PageSpeed for a quick read on speed).
 Run a scored audit with ClearAudit to find which areas your page scores lowest on, then fix in order of impact.

 What is a good website conversion rate in India?